StrongLoop-Evangelists/workshop-band-app/workshop/01-init.md

+# Let's initialize our LoopBack application

 🎦 You can view a video walkthrough of this step here: [Initializing a LoopBack application](https://www.youtube.com/watch?v=6hFKR5YKrec&list=PLxGLihicw5Woe3SV9MCFooTdrI9eOmj54&index=3)

-# Let's initialize our LoopBack application
+🖥 To see the code for this step, here is [commit/diff](https://github.com/StrongLoop-Evangelists/band-app/commit/e488c9cda9966ce3f4dfd6a5a8e67cc813494db0).

+---

 We can initialize a LoopBack application in our terminal by typing `lb` or `lb app` and this will invoke the generator.
 The generator will go through a series of prompts to scaffold our LoopBack application.
 Let's get started.